-According to our friends at NerdWallet, the average U.S. household carries $132,158 in total debt.
+According to our friends at NerdWallet, the average U.S. household carries $138,722 in total debt.
 See the table below for the average amount of each type of debt per household.
+Let’s discuss how you can reduce your debt.

 Taking those numbers into consideration, it’s no surprise that many Americans are struggling to save for emergency funds or contribute to retirement accounts.
 According to a 2015 retirement survey, 41 percent of workers are “not too confident” or “not at all confident” that they will have enough money to retire comfortably.
 This makes sense because the report also noted that 42 percent of workers ages 45 and older have less than $25,000 in savings or investments.
 That’s not much to live on in retirement.
 The survey results also noted that 67 percent of current workers expect to have to continue working for pay during their retirement years and 23 percent of current retirees do work for pay.